 Housing Services has an important role in reducing the incidence of Hate Crime/Incident and providing support to victims of hate crime/incidents.
-NPH recognises that hate crime is unacceptable.
+NPH recognises that hate crime is unacceptable and is also a breach of tenancy agreement condition.

 Although hate crime is not restricted to a specific gender, race, religion or class.
 It is important to ensure that appropriate service responses are in place to support all victims of hate incident.
 Housing services will seek to ensure that we are able to meet individual's needs in line with good practice and relevant legislation.